dxps/datastar.zig/README.md

 const datastar = @import("datastar");

-// read signals either from GET or POST datastar.readSignals(comptime T: type, req: anytype) !T
+// read signals either from GET or POST http.readSignals(comptime T: type) !T  // for use with the built in HTTPServer datastar.readSignals(comptime T: type, arena: std.mem.Allocator, req: *std.http.Server.Request) !T // generic interface if you are not using the built in HTTPServer

 // set the connection to SSE, and return an SSE object var sse = datastar.NewSSE(http) !SSE